Alin Toșca: Early career

 Born in Alexandria, Teleorman County, Toșca came through FC Steaua București's youth system and made his professional debut with its reserve team.
 He was loaned out to Unirea Urziceni where he played his first Liga I match on 11 September 2010, against Steaua.

-Toșca also had a brief spell with Săgeata Năvodari before joining Viitorul Constanța in 2012, with whom he made over 50 appearances.
+Toșca also had a brief spell with Săgeata Năvodari before joining Viitorul Constanța in 2012, with which he made over 50 appearances.

 Steaua București

 In March 2014, it was announced that FC Steaua București signed Toșca for an undisclosed fee, with the player due to join the squad in the summer.
 He scored his first competitive goal for the club on 14 December 2014, contributing to a 3–0 away win over Politehnica Iași for the season's Cupa Ligii.

 Betis

 On 24 January 2017, Toșca moved to Spanish side Real Betis on a five-year deal for an undisclosed fee.
 He made his La Liga debut five days later, featuring the full 90 minutes against Barcelona in a 1–1 home draw.

 After falling down the pecking order, Toșca agreed to a five-month loan deal with Italian club Benevento on 31 January 2018.
 On 24 August 2018, he was loaned to Greek first division club PAOK for the 2018–19 campaign with a purchase option.